250 mcg/1mL and Adult 500 mcg/1mL Unit Dose Vial (UDV)

 in your eyes.

 Tell any other doctors, dentists, and pharmacists who are treating you that you are using Atrovent UDV.

 If you are about to start any new medicine, tell your doctor or pharmacist that you are using Atrovent UDV.

-If you plan to have surgery (which requires a general anaesthetic), tell your doctor or dentist that you are using Atrovent
+If you plan to have surgery, tell your surgeon or anaesthetist that you are using Atrovent UDV.

-If you become pregnant while using Atrovent UDV tell your doctor or pharmacist.
+If you become pregnant while using Atrovent UDV tell your doctor or pharmacist immediately.

 Things you must not do

 Do not take any other medicines for your breathing problems without checking with your doctor.